nbirillo/hyperstyle-analyze/analysis/src/python/evaluation/hyperstyle/README.md

 Output file is a new `xlsx` or `csv` file with the all columns from the input file and one additional - `traceback` which contains full traceback of [hyperstyle](https://github.com/hyperskill/hyperstyle/blob/main/README.md)  code quality analysis tool.
-For this evaluation you need to download ocker image `stepik/hyperstyle:1.2.2` (with preinstalled hyperstyle tool) or build your own docker container.
+For this evaluation you need to download docker image `stepik/hyperstyle:1.2.2` (with preinstalled hyperstyle tool) or build your own docker container.
 This evaluation fully represents solution code quality accessing in hyperskill platform.